34 Years of Playing DIRTY!

 When is OOzeball?

-This year’s tournament, Mud Wars: The OOze Awakens, was held on Saturday, April 23, 2016 at the North Campus Field.
+Our most recent tournament, Mud Wars: The OOze Awakens, was held on Saturday, April 23, 2016 at the North Campus Field.
+Save the date: OOzeball will return on Saturday, April 22, 2017.

 What is OOzeball?